squillace/helm-multinode/HelloHelm3/README.md

     $HELM_HOME has been configured at /home/ralph/.helm3.
     Happy Helming!

 Now your machine is ready to take Helm 3 for a test drive.
-Remember, Tiller is still installed, which you can test by entering `kubectl get po -l app=helm,name=tiller -n kube-system`.
+Remember, if you had installed Helm 2 **Tiller** is still installed, which you can test by entering `kubectl get po -l app=helm,name=tiller -n kube-system`.
 However, because one of the biggest improvements in Helm 3 is that it doesn't have a server-side component, you can use Helm 2 and Helm 3 in the same cluster.
 Just remember that neither will know anything about the releases of the other.

 ## Using Helm 3 for the same work